bradyhouse/house/fiddles/aws/whitepapers/whitepapers-waf-cost-optimization.md

 10. As an architect, what 4 questions should you ask when evaluating `expenditure awareness optimization`?
 11. What are two ways to keep up with changes to AWS?
 12. As an architect, what 1 question should you ask when evaluating `optimization overtime`?
+13. What service feature is used to optimize supply and demands?
+14. What service is used for resource cost optimization?
+15. What service is used for expenditure awareness optimization?
+16. What tools are used for optimization overtime?

 ### Answers